-Parents are encouraged to spend time in the setting to help their children settle.
-Practitioners seek information from parents about their child's care needs before they start.
+Practitioners seek information from parents about their child and link with teachers about the child's care needs before their child starts.
+This helps children settle during their transitional times during their next stage in their learning.
 Practitioners also pass on any relevant information from school to parents verbally.
 There is no designated key person for children in the early years age group.
 This is a breach of requirements and means that families are not given the best possible support and children do not have opportunities to develop a strong bond with a particular individual.
 However, practitioners do share some verbal information with parents about how their child has been during each session.